Tesla planning wider release of its 'Full Self-Driving' software

-San Francisco, Sep 8 (IANS) Nearly a year after Tesla started testing its controversial "Full Self-Driving" (FSD) beta software with a select group of customers, the company's CEO Elon Musk said he is aiming for a wider release by the end of September.
+San Francisco: Nearly a year after Tesla started testing its controversial "Full Self-Driving" (FSD) beta software with a select group of customers, the company's CEO Elon Musk said he is aiming for a wider release by the end of September.

 According to The Verge, the news comes as an older version of the software leaked online.